George Charles Garnier

-George Charles Garnier (19 October 1739 – October 1819) was an English apothecary.
-He served as Apothecary General to the Army and as the High Sheriff of Hampshire.
+George Charles Garnier (19 October 1739 – October 1819) was an English apothecary who was Apothecary General to the British Army and High Sheriff of Hampshire.

 Biography

-George Charles Garnier was born on 19 October 1739 in Westminster, the son of George Garnier and Frances Hopkins.
+Garnier was born on 19 October 1739 in Westminster, the son of George Garnier and Frances Hopkins.
 He was educated at Eton.

-Garnier served as Apothecary General to the Army, following his father's death.
-Garnier married Margaret Miller in May 1766; they had six sons and three daughters, including Thomas Garnier the Elder.
-In 1766, he became the High Sheriff of Hampshire.
+Garnier succeeded his father as Apothecary General to the Army.
+He married Margaret Miller in May 1766; they had six sons and three daughters, including Thomas Garnier the Elder.
+In 1766, he became High Sheriff of Hampshire.

-Garnier died in October 1819 in Wickham, Hampshire at the age of 79.
+Garnier died in October 1819 in Wickham, Hampshire, aged 79.